The 12 Most Consequential White House Chiefs of Staff, Ranked

 What the evidence settles

 The evidence settles that the chief of staff role is functionally mandatory: every modern attempt to run the White House without one, from Kennedy through early Carter, ended with its restoration.
-It is settled that Sherman Adams built the office and holds its tenure record at 5.7 years, that Andrew Card's 5.3 years is the modern record, that the office's average tenure is roughly two years, and that the densest documented legislative stretches, 1981, 2009-2010, and 2021-2022, ran through Baker, Emanuel, and Klain respectively.
+It is settled that Sherman Adams built the office and holds its tenure record at about 5.7 years, that Andrew Card's roughly 5.3 years under George W. Bush is the modern record and second overall, that the office's average tenure is roughly two years, and that the densest documented legislative stretches, 1981, 2009-2010, and 2021-2022, ran through Baker, Emanuel, and Klain respectively.

 What remains contested